Officials announce first presumptive positive case of coronavirus in Northwest Arkansas

 According to an internal memo from Washington Regional obtained by KNWA/FOX24, the patient is a family member of a “WRMS provider.”

+A cardiologist’s daughter had symptoms of COVID-19 when she flew from New York to XNA, said David Ratcliff, Washington Regional’s chief medical officer.
+Since then, she’s tested positive, and the cardiologist has been exposed to the virus.

+“We weren’t even aware of [her coming through XNA] until Monday morning at 8:30,” Ratcliff said.
+“The recommendations at that time is that at they have to recommend self-quarantine.”

-The provider “began a 14-day quarantine within approximately 36 hours of exposure and remains symptom-free,” according to the statement from J. Larry Shackelford, president and CEO of Washington Regional Medical System.
+The doctor “began a 14-day quarantine within approximately 36 hours of exposure and remains symptom-free,” according to the statement from J. Larry Shackelford, president and CEO of Washington Regional Medical System.

+The patient’s parents are both doctors, Ratcliff said, but only one works at Washington Regional.
+The cardiologist doesn’t show symptoms and hasn’t been tested himself.

 Shackelford said the hospital “confirmed with the Epidemiologist of the Arkansas Department of Health (ADH) that there is an extremely low risk that this provider would be infectious from the period of exposure to self-quarantine.”